Illustration of a man doing a barbell overhead press.

 • Skullcrusher pullovers: if you want to add even more triceps emphasis to your pullovers, you can add in a skull crusher movement to finish the lift.
 That’s going to give the short heads of your triceps a chance to contribute as well, making it a good combo accessory lift for both your bench press and overhead press.

-How Much Should You Be Able to Overhead Press?
+How Much Should You Be Able to Press?

 For more on strength standards, we have an article on how much the average man can lift.